bozboz/jam/README.md

 ## 1. Installation

 1. Require the package in Composer, by running `composer require bozboz/jam`
-2. Add `Bozboz\Jam\Providers\JamServiceProvider::class` to the providers array config/app.php
+2. Add `Bozboz\Jam\Providers\JamServiceProvider::class` to the providers array config/app.php - NOTE: This must be above the RouteServiceProvider or routes will not sequence correctly.
+Add it to the pre-existing bozboz serviceproviders.
 3. Run `php artisan vendor:publish && php artisan migrate`
 4. Jump to [3.
 Usage](#3-usage) for the default catchall route